 There is something enchanting about a road straight through a forest.
 The green draws tight at either end, simultaneously erasing the past and obscuring the future.
 The result is wonderful anticipation.
 None more so than at Arabuko Sokoke.

-The east African coastline was once covered with extensive forests but, like a rabid caterpillar, a burgeoning human population has devoured them, leaving only isolated islands.
-In these islands there are avian treasures.
+The East African coastline was once covered with extensive forests, but like a rabid caterpillar, a burgeoning human population has devoured them, leaving only isolated islands.
+In these islands, there are avian treasures.
 Species found nowhere else on the planet; names that will make birdwatchers salivate.

 Slowly, he conjures up life around us.
-It builds into a frenzy of binocular passing; bird-book page; flipping and the odd bit of frustrated swearing.
+It builds into a frenzy of binocular passing, bird-book page; flipping and the odd bit of frustrated swearing.
 Just as I am starting to wonder if my neck can take the continued strain of searching for specks in the canopy.
-David, satisfied that we have recorded the specials from this part of the forest, announces that it is time to move on.
+David, satisfied that we have recorded the specials from this part of the forest, announces it is time to move on.

-We arrive and David stands up quietly.
+We arrive, and David stands up quietly.
 We scan the surrounding trees with a sinking disappointment.
 The birds are not there.
 Slowly, a smile spreads across David’s face as he delights in the success of the bird’s camouflage.
 He points, and there, not 10 feet from us, sits a tiny pair of owls.
 The owls are beautiful, perfect even, huge eyes staring nonplussed at us.
 They sit there completely oblivious to their own vulnerability of being trapped in a forest surrounded by intensifying human pressure.
 We watch them for some time and then shrink back, leaving the birds in peace.